Visual1mpact/download_bds_script/README.md

 11. **grep command**: The `grep` command is used for pattern matching and searching text.
 Ensure that it's installed and accessible from the command line.

+12. **sed command**: The `sed` command is used for text stream editing.
+Ensure that it's installed and accessible from the command line.

 ## Usage

 1. Clone this repository to your local machine or download the script file (`bds.sh`) manually.